 APA Accredited Doctoral Internship in Health Service Psychology

 The doctoral internship in health service psychology at Counseling and Consultation Services (CCS) has been accredited by the American Psychological Association (APA) since 1989.
-The internship program was last reviewed and accredited by APA for 7 years in June 2012.
+The doctoral internship program was last reviewed by the APA in June 2019 and accredited for 10 years.

 The Commission on Accreditation can be reached at:Office of Program Consultation and Accreditation